Determining the Value of Public Transit Service

 Conventional transportation planning tends to focus on a limited set of impacts.
 Some tend to be overlooked because they are relatively difficult to quantify (equity, indirect environmental impacts, crash risk), and others are ignored simply out of tradition (parking costs, long-term vehicle costs, construction delays).
 These omissions tend to undervalue transit improvements.

-Recent research expands the range of impacts to consider in transit evaluation (Cambridge Systematics, 1998; Cambridge Systematics, 1999; Lewis and Williams, 1999; TRB, 2000; Phillips, Karachepone and Landis, 2001; HLB, 2002; ECONorthwest and PBQD, 2002; MKI, 2003).
+Recent research expands the range of impacts to consider in transit evaluation (ECONorthwest and PBQD 2002; Litman 2015; Brown and Thompson 2009).
 This guide summarizes this research and describes how to apply more comprehensive evaluation in a particular situation.

-Economic Evaluation (also called Appraisal or Analysis) refers to methods to determine the value of a planning option to support decision making (Litman, 2001).
+Economic Evaluation (also called Appraisal or Analysis) refers to methods to determine the value of a planning option to support decision making (Litman 2001).
 Economic evaluation involves quantifying and comparing the marginal (incremental) impacts (benefits and costs) of various options in a standardized format.
+Weisbrod, et al. (2017) summarize methods for evaluating public transit benefits.

 Economic evaluation requires an evaluation framework which specifies the basic structure of the analysis.
 This identifies the following (TDM Evaluation):